dulvui/simondalvai.org/src/content/blog/godot-automated-screenshots.md

 aliases = ["gas"]
 +++

-To publish a game to Apple App Store or Google Play Store screenshots of the game are needed.
+To publish a game to Apple App Store or Google Play Store, screenshots of the game are needed.
-For Android you need screenshots of mobile and a tablet and for iOS you need a screenshot of every currently supported device.
+For Android you need screenshots of mobile devices and tablets and for iOS you need a screenshot of each currently supported device.
 With a little coding this boring and repetitive task can be automated.
-Of course it depends a lot on the type of game and its mechanics, if its even possible to automate this task.
+Of course, it depends a lot on the type of game and its mechanics, if its even possible to automate this task.
 But if it's a simple game like [Ball2Box](@/games/ball2box/index.md) it will be easy.

 ## How does it work
-First the resolutions of the devices are defined.
+First, the resolutions of the devices are defined.
 The iPad screenshots can be reused as 7 inch and 10 inch tablet screenshots for Android.
 ```python
 const resolutions = {